Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-This should be taken as the defining property of the action of the Virasoro algebra on the states of the theory.
-Since for matter fields the Virasoro algebra has a central extension, equation (\ref{delt-v}) makes sense only in terms of rays.
+This expression should be interpreted as defining the action of the Virasoro algebra on the theory's Hilbert space.
+Since for matter fields the Virasoro algebra has a central extension, eq.~(\ref{delt-v}) only makes sense in terms of rays.